NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 **TIP:** In case a tool lacks its own website, a URL of its code repository is OK.
 Do not use a general URL such as an institutional homepage, unless nothing better is available.

 ## Reference publication
+An url that links to a reference publication that presents the tool.

 **1.** **MUST** resolve to a web page of a journal article or web page of a preprint server that most specifically links to a reference publication.